pdelfino/disable-private-browsing-in-firefox/README.md

  $ sudo touch policies.json
 ```

-- 3. The file content need to be:
+- 3. The file's content needs to be:
 ```json
 {
   "policies": {